-{ Figure~\ref{fig:mode-mass} presents the mode mass of the CZ-RZ mixed modes and their corresponding CZ inertial modes.
-It is shown that the mixed modes possess higher mode mass compared to the CZ inertial modes, and the mode mass tends to decrease with increasing $n_{\rm RZ}$.
-We note that, due to the very large velocity amplitudes in the RZ, the mode masses of some mixed modes can exceed the solar mass $M_\odot$ by several orders of magnitude.
+Figure~\ref{fig:D1} presents the mode masses of the CZ--RZ mixed modes and their corresponding CZ inertial modes.
+It is shown that the mixed modes possess higher mode masses compared to the CZ inertial modes, and the mode mass tends to decrease as $n_{\rm RZ}$ increases.
+We note that, owing to very large velocity amplitudes in the RZ, mode masses of some mixed modes can exceed the solar mass $M_\odot$ by several orders of magnitude.
 These modes are very unlikely to be excited stochastically by turbulent convection in the CZ.
-Only mixed modes with large enough $n_{\rm RZ}$ could have mode mass close to the CZ inertial modes.
-On the other hand, our study also reveals that the growth rate of the mixed modes decreases with an increase in the number of $n_{\rm RZ}$ (see Fig.~\ref{fig:6}).
-These competing factors may determine the range of allowed number of radial nodes $n_{\rm RZ}$ of the mixed modes which can be excited to observable amplitudes at the surface. }
+Only mixed modes with sufficiently large $n_{\rm RZ}$ can have mode masses close to those of the CZ inertial modes.
+On the other hand, our study also reveals that the growth rate of the mixed modes decreases as the number of radial nodes, $n_{\rm RZ}$, increases (see Fig.~\ref{fig:6}).
+These competing factors may determine the allowed range of $n_{\rm RZ}$ for the mixed modes that can be excited to observable amplitudes at the surface.

 \FloatBarrier